-Word processing students have access to the IBM Displaywriter and the IBM-PC, including the following software packages: Displaywriter, Multimate, PFS Write, and WordStar.
+Word Processing students have access to the IBM-PC and current word processing software packages.

 ACADEMIC ASSISTANCE

 Tutorial Services

 A campus-wide, free Tutorial Services Program provides assistance in many subjects, including study skills and test-taking.
 Arrangements may be made for individual and group tutoring (by instructor-certified tutors) during day and evening in LRC-138.
 This personal tutoring program is supplemented by the Computer-Assisted Instruction Center in LRC-124, offering Apple II + and microcomputers and instructional software in a host of subjects.
 The center is also available to those proficient in WordStar or Applewriter who wish to use microcomputers for essay writing.
 These services are jointly sponsored by the Academic Affairs and the Student Services Office.